• Home

 Dearest High School Forensics Enthusiasts!

-You are cordially invited to take part in the Stephen Stewart Memorial Middle and High School Invitational at Milpitas High School.
-This event will take place Friday, September 24th, through Sunday, September 26th, 2021.
+You are cordially invited to take part in the 9th Stephen Stewart Memorial Middle and High School Invitational at Milpitas High School.
+This event will take place Friday, September 26th, through Sunday, September 28th, 2025.
 We welcome all competitors in grades six and up.
+This speech and debate competition will be held in person at Milpitas High School in Milpitas, California.
+We are committed to providing you with a professional atmosphere and a spirited competitive experience.

 Events / Divisions

-In debate, we offer Novice, Open Circuit and Open California divisions in LD, and Novice, JV, and Varsity Public Forum.
-We will use the Sept./Oct.
-LD topic and the Sept./Oct PF topic.
-Open debate events will make every attempt to break all winning records up to a full double-octofinal round.
+• Open debate events will make every attempt to break all winning records up to a full double-octofinal round.

 PUBLIC FORUM:

-Junior Varsity: Open to ALL competitors
+• Junior Varsity: Open to ALL competitors HS and MS.

-Novice: Open to all competitors who are debating their first year in the type of event (Speech/ Debate) they are entered in.
-In Teamed events, BOTH team members must meet this qualification.
-Any competitor in 7th and 6th grade, can compete novice.
-8th grade in their second year or less can debate novice.
+• Novice: Open to all competitors who are debating their first year in the type of event (Speech/ Debate) they are entered in.
+Any competitor in 7th and 6th grade can compete as a novice.
+8th graders in their second year or less can debate novice.
 Any student in their third academic year of forensics or higher must go varsity.
 Entries younger than 6th grade will not be allowed.

-In regards to Varsity Debate elimination rounds, all judges are obligated to judge the first elimination round AND one round beyond their last school's best competitive finish.
+• In regards to Varsity Debate elimination rounds, all judges are obligated to judge the first FULL elimination round AND one round beyond their last school's best competitive finish.
 Whichever requirement is later will apply.
 For example, if your school has a competitor in the octafinals, then your school's judges are all obligated through the quarterfinals.
 This rule is necessary to ensure the best panels for elimination debates.
 Please make appropriate logistical arrangements that honor these requirements.

 Judge Prefs and Strikes

-Judge Philosophy Guidelines.
-All Varsity judges should have a judge philosophy posted on their Tabroom.com account.
+• Judge Philosophy Guidelines: All Varsity judges should have a judge philosophy posted on their Tabroom.com account.

 All students are expected to abide by Milpitas High School’s code of conduct, to respect MHS officials and tournament staff, and generally to behave responsibly.